 To represent data in a very clean and concise manner there is no better alternative than creating a table.
 And to create a table, Microsoft Excel is the most efficient tool.
 But many times in our daily life we first need to create a table and then insert the data.
 In this article, we will see how to create a table without data in Excel.

-2 Useful Methods to Create a Table Without Data in Excel
+Create a Table Without Data in Excel: 2 Useful Methods

 In this section, we will demonstrate 2 effective and different methods to create a table without data.
 Let’s follow!